 While many of us want to believe that innovating can be codified into a repeatable and sustainable process, our experience suggests otherwise.
 Innovations, innovating and innovators seem to defy formulaic generalizations.
 They are persistently original and they are consistently “emergent,” to use a term from complexity theory.
 Parents experience a similar set of challenges.

-new normal, despite not having all the answers.
+Lately many of our core clientele—product developers and R&D-based innovators—seem more willing to move forward in the “new normal,” despite not having all the answers.
 Powerlessness (not to be confused with helplessness) is now being more freely admitted by both big and small enterprises alike.
 Veteran firms and early stage start-ups, while more circumspect about their innovation opportunities, seem even more willing to consider first what is going on before rushing into a plan of action.
 This newly found humility bodes well for improving the prospects of innovating.
 Why?
 A willingness to stay open, to learn, and to adapt are summed up in humility.
 Staying open, learning and adapting are also the healthy precursors to successful innovating.

 People who analyze external conditions seemed to be using words like “uncertainty,” “volatility,” “insecurity,” and “complexity” more frequently in their descriptions.
 I’m not sure whether things have actually gotten more complex.
 Perhaps we are just more aware of the complexity that has always been there.
 Whether it's increased in reality or not, many seem to be more aware of how partial and incomplete our knowledge really is.